cozy/cozy-stack/docs/files.md

 * 201 Created, when the file has been successfully created
 * 404 Not Found, when the parent folder does not exist
+* 409 Conflict, when a file with the same name already exists
 * 412 Precondition Failed, when the md5sum is `Content-MD5` is not equal to the md5sum computed by the server
 * 422 Unprocessable Entity, when the sent data is invalid (for example, the parent doesn't exist, `Type` or `Name` parameter is missing or invalid, etc.)